Human Flag Progression

 And Start Your Journey to Insane Natural Strength.

 For all exercises in this progression you will need a pole.
 It could be a street lamp, pole dancing pole or any other stable thin cylindrical vertical object.
 Just something you can get your hands around.
 Hold the pole with your hands, with your palms facing the opposite way.
 The lower arm should be facing backwards while the upper arm, forward.
 Push with your lower arm and pull with your upper arm.
 Lean over to the side and try to support your feet just above the ground.
 This takes a great amount of strength and body stability.
 Once you are able to support your feet a few inches from the ground, try to lift them together until your body is almost parallel to the ground before returning to the starting position.

 Your way to the human flag will not be easy.
 This time support your body parallel to the ground but to make things easier, tuck your feet behind your body.
 This will simulate a half sized human flag, and will take a lot of difficulty off as you work to the final step.

 Hold the human flag position with your body fully parallel to the ground.
+You could start with a straddle hold then progress your way into a full flag.
 This is an impressive feat of body stability and control and we congratulate you if you are able to do this.
 Surely you are well on your way to being the best free-running athlete there is!